5.4 YDS 4a French 12 Ewbanks IV UIAA 10 ZA VD 3c British

 Avg: 1.5 from 40 votes

-|Type:||Trad, 50 ft|
+|Type:||Trad, 50 ft (15 m)|

 |Shared By:||C Miller on Dec 31, 2004|

-|Admins:||C Miller, M. Morley, Adam Stackhouse, Salamanizer suchoski, Justin Johnsen, Vicki Schwantes|
+|Admins:||Greg Opland, C Miller, Gunkswest, Mike Morley, Adam Stackhouse, Salamanizer Ski, Justin Johnsen, Vicki Schwantes|

 Unprotected, but easy, climbing leads up to the base of the crack proper which affords good jams and protection.
 The crux comes about two-thirds height, just past the point where Fluff Boy cuts off right, and involves negotiating a short offwidth section (face left).
 After the crux the angle kicks back and it's a breeze to the top.

-A decent route for the beginner leader that features a somewhat involved downclimb - perfect training for the many complex descents found at Joshua Tree.
+- A decent route for the beginner leader that features a somewhat involved downclimb - perfect training for the many complex descents found at Joshua Tree.
 One star out of five.